egilkv/documentation/hardware/display/troubleshooting.md

 * Make sure you've updated Raspbian (see above for steps)
 * Check the ribbon cable between your Pi and the LCD is properly seated
 * Make sure you have a SD card properly inserted into your Pi
+* If you have changed the GL settings (in raspi-config), they may not be compatible with your display.
+For instance "Full KMS" mode may not work with the 7" touch display.
+Return the setting to "Legacy" to rule this one out.

 ### My display is white